majestic53/dasm16/README.markdown

 ![Software stack](http://dl.dropboxusercontent.com/u/6410544/dasm16/stack.png)

-1. The first step, called 'tokenizing', breaks the the assembly (source) file into descrete pieces through a process known as lexical analysis.
-These descrete pieces of code produced through this procerss are called tokens, and are used to check for syntactic/symantic correctness in the following steps.
+* The first step, called 'tokenizing', breaks the the assembly (source) file into descrete pieces through a process known as lexical analysis.
+These descrete pieces of code produced through this process are called tokens, and are used to check for syntactic/symantic correctness in the following steps.

 ![Token generation](http://dl.dropboxusercontent.com/u/6410544/dasm16/lexer.png)

-2. Once the code has been broken into tokens, the next step is to determine if they are placed in the right order.
+* Once the code has been broken into tokens, the next step is to determine if they are placed in the right order.
 This is what is known as syntactic analysis, or checking that the code is correctly formatted.
 Using this process, the tokens are used to create trees of tokens, called syntax trees.

 ![Syntax tree generation](http://dl.dropboxusercontent.com/u/6410544/dasm16/parser.png)

-3. The finaly step is to generate the code based off the syntax trees generated earlier.
+* The finaly step is to generate the code based off the syntax trees generated earlier.
 To do this, we must "walk over" the trees.
 During this process, we perform symantic analysis, or checking that the syntax trees make sense.